Alberto Savinio: Early life and education

 Andrea was primarily homeschooled by his mother, while living in Greece.
 He often depicts his father as educationally restrictive, authoritarian and oppressive.
 Partly due to his restrictive learning environment at home, Andrea learned to love Greece.
 At a young age he became enthralled by the Ancient Greek ruins and culture, which were conducive to creativity and fantasy during his childhood.
 As a result, Andrea would later often credit Greece for his love of critical thinking and irony.

 In addition to his homeschooling, Andrea also enjoyed a strong musical education.
 At the age of twelve, he graduated from the Athens Conservatory with a concentration in piano and music composition.
 When he was fourteen, his father died.
 In response, Andrea composed a requiem in his father's memory.
 Andrea's family then returned to their ethnic homeland of Italy.
-Staying in Italy only briefly, the family again relocated, this time to Munich, Germany.
+Staying briefly in Italy, the family again relocated, this time to Munich, Germany.
 While living in Germany, Andrea began to be tutored in piano and composition by renowned musician Max Reger.
 While under Reger's tutelage, Andrea composed his first piece to receive critical acclaim, a three-act opera, Carmela; as well as an opera of lesser acclaim, Il tesoro del Rampsenita.
 Carmela was quickly noticed by composer Pietro Mascagni, and music publisher Ricordi.
+He was part of the third generation of Lombard line.

 By 1911, when Andrea was twenty, his music had become popular enough to be performed in public in Munich.
 The same year, Andrea set out on his own, moving to Paris, France an epicenter of activity for the European avant-garde and modernist movements.
 In Paris, he befriended Guillaume Apollinaire, one of the foremost poets, critics, and artists at large in the avant-garde movement.
 While living in Paris, Andrea also became acquainted with a range of writers and artists such as Pablo Picasso, Jean Cocteau, Max Jacob, and Fernand Léger.
 Andrea developed an interest in the art of mime during this period, as well.

 In 1914, largely in an effort to differentiate himself from his increasingly famous artist-brother, Giorgio de Chirico, Andrea adopted the penname Alberto Savinio.
 Savinio founded the musical movement Sincerismo (Sincerism) that same year.
 Sincerismo largely abandoned polyphony and harmony in favor of dissonance and rhythm as its primary musical characteristics.
 That year also saw the publication of Les Chants de la mi-mort (The Songs of Half-Death), a dramatic poem including original illustrations and a piano suite accompaniment, both also created by Savinio.
 Les Chants de la mi-mort was written primarily in French, but also included passages written in Italian.
 The poem consisted of a single act, containing four loosely linked scenes.
 Les Chants de la mi-mort dealt largely with the concept of sleep (interpretatively referred to as "The Half Death") and was filled with odd, mechanical toy-like characters.
 This poem's description of the faceless dummy later became a hallmark in the paintings of Giorgio de Chirico.